Articles > Marketing > How to become a marketing coordinator

 • Career websites — Professional career websites opens in new window provide job postings for specific fields, such as marketing or digital media.

-Is becoming a marketing coordinator right for you?
+Is becoming a marketing coordinator a good fit?

 Venturing into a new career can be intimidating.
 That’s why it’s important to take the necessary steps to prepare for a given role; doing so can lessen job search and interview anxiety.

-If you’re still on the fence about becoming a marketing coordinator, ask yourself these questions:
+Those still on the fence about becoming a marketing coordinator can ask themselves these questions:

 • Is there enough demand for this job?